Skip to Main Content

 • A license on the other hand, encapsulates the rights and privileges that a copyright holder grants to someone else.
 It defines the terms and conditions of someone else's usage of material, and their rights with regards to their ability to copy and redistribute that material.

 In the case of textbooks, most publishers use licensing agreements to control the distribution of their material.
-This is why books labelled "Instructor Copy" or "Review Copy" cannot be placed on reserve - the license prohibits this, and supersedes copyright.
+This is why books labeled "Instructor Copy" or "Review Copy" cannot be placed on reserve - the license prohibits this, and supersedes copyright.

 Public Domain